Debalent/Finthos/PROSPECT-EMAIL-TEMPLATE.md

 - Use restricted to acquisition evaluation only
 - No reverse engineering or competitive use permitted

-## 🚀 Finthos Enterprise Platform Overview
+## 🚀 PeopleTrustPay Enterprise Platform Overview

 **Market Opportunity**: $7.3 trillion global payment market with 23% annual growth